-Community First Services and Supports (CFSS) is a new self-directed option being developed by the state of Minnesota to offer those who need home services more choice, control and flexibility with their services and supports needed to live and work in the community.
+Community First Services and Supports (CFSS) is a new self-directed option being developed by the state of Minnesota, offering those who need home services more choice, control and flexibility with their services and supports required to live and work in their community.

 CFSS, when implemented, is intended to replace the current Personal Care Assistance (PCA) program and the state-funded Consumer Support Grant (CSG) benefit.
 You can learn more about it here, at the Minnesota Department of Human Services (DHS) website.
 Note that this program is still under development and requires federal approval; DHS will not launch CFSS before April 1, 2023.
 No action is needed by clients at this time.

 Similar to PCA services, CFSS will offer assistance with Activities of Daily Living (ADLs), Instrumental Activities of Daily Living (IADLs), and health-related tasks and back-up systems to assure continuity of services and supports based on assessed functional needs for people who require support to live in the community.

 CFSS will have two service delivery models, the agency provider model and the budget model.
 Accra will provide both models, so we can provide your CFSS homecare services regardless of which model you select.

-In the agency provider model, the person selects a PCA agency that serves as the workers’ employer.
-This means the agencies will recruit, hire, train, supervise and pay CFSS support workers.
-We expect that DHS will continue to use PCA Choice agencies like Accra to deliver these services.
+In the agency provider model, you will select a provider that serves as the caregiver’s employer.
+This means the agency will recruit, hire, train, supervise and pay CFSS support workers.
+DHS will use PCA agencies, including Accra, to deliver these services.
 Under the agency model, you will be able to keep your current, trusted caregiver.

-In the budget model, CFSS participants are the employers of their own support workers.
-They will have a budget rather than service units.
-Participants will recruit, hire, train and supervise their support workers.
-The person will select a financial management services (FMS) provider to help the person comply with applicable laws.
+In the budget model, you will employ your support workers and have a budget rather than service units.
+You will be responsible for the recruitment, hiring, training and supervision of your support workers.
+You will select a financial management services (FMS) provider, from a list including Accra, to help you comply with applicable laws.

-Accra will offer both the agency model and the budget model, to best be able to serve our current and future clients.
-Accra has experience as a PCA Choice provider and also as an FMS provider, which will serve you well as you transition to CFSS services and choose which model works best for you.
+Accra will offer both the agency model and the budget model so that we can serve our current and future clients under CFSS.
+Accra has experience as a PCA Choice provider and as an FMS provider, so we can continue to serve current clients when you transition to CFSS services and choose which model works best for you.

 People who use CFSS will have more options and supports:

 DHS will not launch CFSS before April 1, 2023.
 When Minnesota gets final federal approval for CFSS, DHS will provide information about the transition plans and time frame.
 DHS will transition people gradually over the course of the year to ensure no disruption of care programs.
-As implementation approaches, DHS will communicate with people who provide and receive PCA services.
+As implementation approaches, DHS will communicate with people who provide and receive PCA services and CSG services.
 Watch the Minnesota Department of Human Services video.